celestialcooperative/zodiac-info-/README.md

 # zodiac-info-
-We helkp people know there own zodiac
+We help people know there own zodiac